Shutdown, Reboot, Suspend and Hibernate a Linux System

 Reboot

-In this mode, Linux first performs the shutdown operation and then starts the system again.
-Usually, this mode is used for system management related tasks such as to detect hardware or software changes or to clean or turn-off a hanged process or service.
+This mode first performs the shutdown operation and then starts the system again.
+Usually, administrators use it to perform system management-related tasks such as detecting hardware or software changes or cleaning cache or turning off a hanged process or service.

 Comparing halt, power-off, shutdown, and reboot

-The following image presents a basic overview of all the above four modes/states.
+The following image shows a basic overview of all the above modess.

 To halt the system, use any one of the following commands.